IvkoPivko/ivee/README.md

    PREAMBLE
   ____________________

     Ivee is a powerful programable RPN calculator based on the programming language FORTH.
 This innovative and powerful machine benefits of a brilliant symbiosis, as both - the RPN calculator and FORTH - are stack based systems.
     The name Ivee or IV stands for the roman number 4, which was also a basis for naming Forth (4th generation of programming languages).

     Ivee complements a viable set of Forth words (26 commands) with a set of system oriented commands and additional built-in Forth words.
 In addition the user can define/program new words based on existing words and commands.

     The hardware is simple:
       - Arduino Pro Micro
-    - OLED display (128x64 pixel) with SSD1306- or SSD1309-controller
+      - OLED display (128x64 pixel) with SSD1306-, SSD1309 or SH1106 -controller
       - 16 keys (push buttons)
       optional: - LIPO battery
                 - LIPO battery charger (TP4056)
                 - ON/OFF-switch

     Allthough Ivee is operated by 16 keys only it offers a wide range of functions and possibilities:
     - 120 intrinsic functions based on FORTH
     - Programming: Handle up to 40 user definable programs (Edit, New, Rename, Move, Delete, Send, Load)
     - Dictionary of all commands, words and programs
     - Fast user definable menu (longpressed F-key)
     - Calculations with complex numbers for nearly every function
     - Calculus (f(x), plot, solve, integrate)
     - Basic math operations in number systems with selectable BASE
     - Business calculator mode (accuracy of 18 digits)
     - Save up to 10 numbers/constants permanently
     - Statistics and line best fit
     - Many unit conversions
     - Clock and Torch function
     - Basic system functions (Battery voltage, Brightness, Screensaver)

     Have fun!
-  deetee
+    deetee and Ivko

   ____________________